 Our romantic guest rooms feature an award winning decor, combining historical period charm with the relaxing luxuries of today's modern lifestyles.

 Each unique guestroom features a fireplace!
 And most a double whirlpool tub!
 All rooms also have a 4-poster or romantic canopy Queen-size bed, a working fireplace, a comfortable sitting area, cable/flat screen TV, stereo/CD player, AC, private bath, high speed wireless.
-A breakfast
+A full-three course breakfast

 The house was built in 1746 by Deacon Timothy Pratt, a Deacon in the 3rd Meetinghouse in Old Saybrook right across the street.
 The house served many generations of Pratts till the mid 1900's and also served as a private school in the 1790's.

 Come and enjoy the Old Saybrook's 54th Arts and Crafts Festival.
 Over 300 Artisians and Craftman's come to display their arts of work on the Town Green.
 Fun for all.
 10:00-5:00

 A gift certificate and time together is a perfect gift to give for any occasion.
 The Deacon Timothy Pratt Bed and Breakfast offers that "home away from home" experience!
 Be it for one night, two or however long, a warm fire and whirlpool tub with breakfast in the morning is a gift they will always remember.